md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * International collaboration [27, 51, 53].
 * Entrepreneurial culture [52, 57].

-Examples from Singapore, South Korea, Estonia, Canada, Finland, and the United Kingdom demonstrate the importance of coordinated national strategies, digital infrastructure, and public-private partnerships in fostering innovation ecosystems [51-70].
+Examples from Singapore, South Korea, Estonia, the United Kingdom, Finland, the United Arab Emirates (UAE), and Canada demonstrate the importance of coordinated national strategies, digital infrastructure, and public-private partnerships in fostering innovation ecosystems [51-70].

 ## Long-Term Vision